top of page

 Recycling our way out

-There are plenty of reasons why plastics have been useful over the last more than half century.
-The Plastics Industry Association's website points out how lightweight polyethylene was used to insulate radar cabling, giving British war planes a weight advantage over the Germans.
+Plastics have been helpful over the last more than half a century for plenty of reasons.
+The Plastics Industry Association's website points out how lightweight polyethene-insulated radar cabling gives British warplanes a weight advantage over the Germans.
 Plastic helps reduce food waste by keeping food fresh for longer, and it keeps medical devices and equipment free of bacteria and other contaminants.

-For companies, manufacturing single-use plastics is cheaper and more convenient than looking for an alternative.
-It's a benefit for them, surely, but it's also one of the reasons consumption of plastics has exploded the way it has.
+For companies, manufacturing single-use plastics is cheaper and more convenient than searching for an alternative.
+This is surely a benefit for them, but it's also one of the reasons plastic consumption has exploded.

-One point of frustration for folks like Enck is the way the responsibility for recycling plastics has been placed on individuals over the years, rather than the companies cranking out virgin plastic on a daily basis.
+One point of frustration for folks like Enck is that over the years, the responsibility for recycling plastics has been placed on individuals rather than the companies cranking out virgin plastic daily.

-When you order something online, it might arrive in an envelope with recycling logos on it, but the fate of that envelope might depend on whether your local municipality has an adequate program set up or whether you have the time to figure out where to find a store drop-off location and take it there.
+When you order something online, it might arrive in an envelope with recycling logos on it.
+The fate of that envelope might depend on whether your local municipality has an adequate program set up or whether you have the time to find a store drop-off location and take it there.

 "We can't recycle our way out of the plastic pollution crisis that we're in," said Emily Tipaldo, executive director of the US Plastics Pact, which is a consortium of nonprofits, government agencies, companies, research institutions and the like founded by The Recycling Partnership and the World Wildlife Fund.